-As shown in~\autoref{fig_data}, to rigorously validate the effectiveness of Med-R1, we conduct a comprehensive evaluation spanning eight clinically critical imaging modalities: Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Ultrasound, Dermoscopy, Fundus Photography, Optical Coherence Tomography (OCT), Microscopy Images, and X-ray Imaging.
-These modalities were selected to represent the spectrum of medical imaging challenges, from macroscopic anatomical visualization (CT/MRI) to cellular-level analysis (Microscopy) and functional assessments (OCT).
-Across these domains, Med-R1 (2B parameters) achieves an average accuracy of 69.91\%, representing a 29.94\% absolute improvement over its foundation model Qwen2-VL-2B.
-Notably (\autoref{tab:modality_comparation}), Med-R1 even surpasses Qwen2-VL-72B—a 72B-parameter model with 36× larger scale, demonstrating that parameter efficiency need not compromise performance when leveraging RL-driven reasoning.
-Beyond evaluating performance across imaging modalities, we also examine Med-R1’s generalizability across different medical question types.
-We assess the model’s capability in five key question categories: modality recognition, anatomy identification, disease diagnosis, lesion grading, and biological attribute analysis.
-Med-R1 exhibits superior cross-task generalization, outperforming Qwen2-VL-2B by 32.06\% in question-type generalization accuracy, and even surpassing Qwen2-VL-72B in this aspect (\autoref{tab:question_type_comparation}).
-These findings emphasize the potential of RL-based training in improving both reasoning depth and task adaptability in medical VLMs.
+As shown in~\autoref{fig_data}, we evaluate Med-R1 across eight diverse medical imaging modalities, including CT, MRI, Ultrasound, Dermoscopy, Fundus Photography, OCT, Microscopy, and X-ray.
+These modalities cover a wide range of clinical imaging—from macroscopic anatomy to cellular-level and functional assessments.
+Med-R1 (2B parameters) achieves 69.91\% average accuracy, a 29.94\% gain over its base model Qwen2-VL-2B, and even outperforms the 72B-parameter Qwen2-VL-72B (\autoref{tab:modality_comparation}), highlighting the benefit of RL-driven adaptation.
+We further assess generalizability across five question types: modality recognition, anatomy identification, disease diagnosis, lesion grading, and biological attribute analysis.
+Med-R1 improves question-type generalization accuracy by 32.06\% over Qwen2-VL-2B and surpasses Qwen2-VL-72B in this setting as well (\autoref{tab:question_type_comparation}).
+These demonstrate that RL enhances both parameter efficiency and generalizability in medical VLMs.

+Finally, we investigate the impact of intermediate rationales in Med-R1.
+Conventional wisdom suggests that explicit step-by-step reasoning (``Think'') enhances generalization, yet our results show this is not always true in medical VQA.
+We compare three RL post-training strategies: (1) \textit{Think}, which generates rationales before answering; (2) \textit{No-Think}, which directly predicts the answer; and (3) our proposed \textit{Think After}, which performs concise reasoning \textit{after} prediction.
+We find that \textit{No-Think} improves generalization across modalities, while \textit{Think} often causes hallucinated rationales due to domain shift.
+In contrast, \textit{Think After} preserves interpretability without sacrificing accuracy, striking the best balance between reliability and explainability.
+These findings reveal that in specialized domains, the effectiveness of reasoning depends more on its quality, timing, and domain alignment than its length, challenging the notion that “more thinking is better.”

-Med-R1 is a generalizable medical VLM that generates interpretable reasoning explanations for medical VQA across eight imaging modalities (\autoref{fig_example}).
-We summarized the contribution as follows:
+Med-R1 a comprehensive and systematic study of rule-based RL for medical reasoning across eight imaging modalities (\autoref{fig_example}).
+We summarized our contribution as follows: